Anastasija Sevastova

-Anastasija Sevastova (born 13 April 1990) is a Latvian professional tennis player.
+Anastasija Sevastova (born 13 April 1990) is a Latvian former professional tennis player.
 She achieved a career-high singles ranking of world No. 11 in October 2018, after reaching a Premier Mandatory final at the China Open.
-Sevastova has won four singles titles on the WTA Tour, as well as 13 singles and four doubles titles on the ITF Circuit.
+Sevastova won four singles titles on the WTA Tour, as well as 13 singles and four doubles titles on the ITF Circuit.

 Sevastova is best known for her success at the US Open, particularly during the second half of her career.
 In 2016, she defeated the reigning French Open champion and world No. 3, Garbiñe Muguruza, as well as Australian Open semifinalist Johanna Konta, en route to her first major quarterfinal.
 In 2018, she reached her first major semifinal, defeating defending champion and world No. 3, Sloane Stephens (whom she had lost to at that same stage in 2017), in the quarterfinals, before losing to Serena Williams.

 Early life and background

 Sevastova was born in Liepāja, Latvia.
 She was raised by her mother Diāna Golovanova, an English teacher.
 Sevastova's grandmother was interested in channeling Sevastova's energy into sports.
 She introduced her to the tennis at age 6.
 With her natural athleticism, Sevastova could have gravitated to basketball or soccer but chose tennis because her grandmother had friends who played and because the family lived near a tennis club in Liepāja.

 "Pure chance.
 It was tennis, because it was summer, close to the water and close to our house.
 So you just enroll your kid." — Diāna Golovanova, on her daughter's decision.

 The colder months would prove more complicated.
 There were no indoor tennis-dedicated facilities in Liepāja — only school gymnasiums with varnished wooden floors, where the multicolored lines used for various sports intersect like a Mondrian painting.
 Due to that, Sevastova played most of her winter tennis in the gymnasium in a secondary school where her mother taught.
 It is also the same school where Jeļena Ostapenko's mother and primary coach, Jeļena Jakovleva, attended school as a youngster.